MuokaPWambua/NSE-BOT/README.md

 With the ability to run check on multiple stocks and on different time intervals.

 #### How to Run
 It can be run as a desktop app or a script.
+The app will breake if its not connected to the internet, make sure to be connected or update the code to handle network error

 To run it as a script you will need:
   - `python -m venv virtual`